dokester/BayesicFitting/docs/manual.md

 Assuming that `m` is a **Model**, all following attributes and methods are defined.

-    np = m.nrpars                       # number of parameters in the model p = m.parameters                    # list of parameters of the model nd = m.ndim	                        # number of dimensions in the model r = m.result( xdata, pars )         # results of f(xdata:pars)
+    np = m.npars                        # number of parameters in the model p = m.parameters                    # list of parameters of the model nd = m.ndim	                        # number of input dimensions in the model r = m.result( xdata, pars )         # results of f(xdata:pars)
     r = m( xdata )                      # short for m.result( xdata, p )
     dfdp = m.partial( xdata, pars )     # partial derivative of f to p